 The first thing to note in these circumstances is that when your connection is first turned on, it might take some time to settle down.
 During this period, which should last no more than three days, you may find that your signal strength or connection speed isn't all it might be.

 To get an idea of your actual speed, use uSwitch's Broadband Speed Test so you can see if you're getting close to the speeds your provider and package have indicated you can expect.
-Keep in mind, too, that advertised speeds are "up to" speeds and your actual speed is almost always going to be lower than what's advertised.
+Keep in mind, too, that advertised speeds are average speeds and reflect the speeds available to 50% of customers — so you have a 50/50 chance of getting speeds that are lower.

 Move the router